lelouvincx/lelouvincx.github.io/content/posts/_index.md

 ---
 title: "Posts"
-description: "My articles"
+description: "My posts"

 cascade:
+  showDate: false
+  showAuthor: false
-  showDate: true
+  invertPagination: true
 ---

 {{< lead >}}
-Journey of a thousand miles begins with a single step.
+_Journey of a thousand miles begins with a single step._

 ~ Lao Tzu ~
 {{< /lead >}}

-This section contains my posts, aka articles about multiple topics.
+This section contains my posts, as known as articles about multiple topics such as data science, dev, productivity, life, etc.